RolandStuder/odin_project_solutions/oop/tic-tac-toe/README.md

 ## Learnings

 * AI was easily includable by just going for a new class that inherits from exitsting player, that feld super nice...
 * A smart AI is not as easy to make as I thought.
-I underestimated the possible combinations
+I underestimated the possible combinations.
 * Lettings AI fight each other is fun :-)